Lambda-Curry/lc-gatsby-starter/packages/gatsby-theme/README.md

 ## Configure the theme options

 You can modify the `siteMetadata` and `manifest` options.
-The have the following defaults:
+They have the following defaults:

 ```js
 const defaultSiteConfig = {